adedot/recruiting-fullstack-incidents-master/README.md

 * Refactor repeating code
 * Add car incident as a polygon possibly
 * Create Rest Api using fast api
+* Put data in Postgres database using postgis and gdal
 * Data analysis of incidents using python

  I spent an estimated 4  - 6 hours on this project